bolderbrush10/SearchlightAssault/modder-notes.md

 - Optimize file sizes better, maybe increase the file compression and see if it loads faster or slower

-- Make a little 'dirt estucheon' for where the wires reach the ground
+- Make a little 'dirt estucheon' for where wires reach into the ground

-- Maybe re-render everything with some kind of smudge / blur post-processing effect (transparent pixels locked, use obj data)
+- Re-render everything with some kind of smudge / blur post-processing effect so it can blend in better with the base game

 - water_reflection